ZhuYun97/GraphCLIP/README.md

 # GraphCLIP: Enhancing Transferability in Graph Foundation Models for Text-Attributed Graphs
 ![](assets/graphclip.png)

-> We will release our pretrained checkpoint and all the datasets we used  on Google Driver after the anonymous phase.

 ## Updates
 - [x] [2024.11.01] We have uploaded the source datasets.